Pocono Mountains Counties

 Stroudsburg's charming streets are packed with one-of-a-kind boutiques and restaurants.

 A visit to Monroe County isn't complete without a stop in Stroudsburg, the county seat.
 An old- fashioned Main Street community, Stroudsburg's quaint streets are lined with art galleries, restaurants, churches and shops, inviting visitors to sit a while and feel right at home.
 There are great events and festivals throughout the year as well.
 Be sure to visit the Stroud Mansion, home of the Monroe County Historical Association Museum.
 East Stroudsburg, adjacent to Stroudsburg is home to many great spots for shopping and dining.
 East Stroudsburg University, a member of Pennsylvania's state system of higher education, is located in the heart of town.
+Take a community video tour and explore Monroe County.

 Situated in a region filled with clear lakes, wide-open countryside and rugged mountains, Carbon County offers year-round, outdoor activity.
 With three ski resorts to choose from -- Blue Mountain Resort in Palmerton, Big Boulder Ski Area in Lake Harmony and Jack Frost Mountain in White Haven -- winter visitors can find plenty of fun on the slopes.